 Scams and fraud

-Taking care can help you avoid scams.
+Taking care can help you avoid scams and fraud.
 If you think you've been scammed, report it straight away.

 There are lots of ways people try to scam you out of your money.
 The scams might be online — through email, the internet and social media — or the scammers might come to your door or contact you by mail, phone or text.